TristanWebber/garage_monitor/esp_bare_c/README.md

 ```

 ...and there's a LED flashing on/off over a 1 second cycle.
 A cool proof of concept, but just a starting point.
 Let's push through and explore how to read from a GPIO and work with tasks and interrupts.

+## Introducing interrupts

+Our use case is to:
+- Read from a GPIO
+- Output to a different GPIO, depending on the state of the read

+This fundamentally simple use case can be addressed with blocking code by simply referring to Section 5.4 of the TRM and adding a gpio_get_level function to our SDK.
+But it seems a more educational process to do things the hard way and in the process, learn a bit more about the inner workings of the SOC.

+## Extending the bootloader

 ## Building and flashing